MicroEJ/paho/README.md

 Paho requires UTF-8 encoding to run.
 In the `Configuration` tab in the `EDC` section check `Embed UTF-8 encoding`.

 ## Example
-The provided example shows the 2 main features of Paho:
+The project `Example-MQTT` shows the 2 main features of Paho:
 - the publication of messages in a topic with the `MqttHelloWorldPublisher` entry point.
 - the subscription to a topic with the `MqttHelloWorldSubscriber` entry point.